 (3) The State Administrative Tribunal must specify in the order the day on which the long-stay tenant is to give vacant possession of the agreed premises to the park operator.

-73. Termination on grounds of hardship to park operator
+73. Termination on grounds of hardship

-(1) A park operator may apply to the State Administrative Tribunal for an order under subsection (2).
+(1) A park operator or long-stay tenant may apply to the State Administrative Tribunal for an order under subsection (2).

-(2) The State Administrative Tribunal may make an order terminating a long-stay agreement if satisfied that the park operator would, in the circumstances of the case, suffer undue hardship if required to terminate the agreement under any other provision of this Act.
+(2) The State Administrative Tribunal may make an order terminating a long-stay agreement if satisfied that the park operator or long-stay tenant would, in the circumstances of the case, suffer undue hardship if required to terminate the agreement under any other provision of this Act.

+(2A) When making an order terminating the long-stay agreement, the State Administrative Tribunal may also order compensation to be paid to the park operator or long-stay tenant for any loss caused to either person.

 (3) The State Administrative Tribunal must specify in the order the day on which the long-stay tenant is to give vacant possession of the agreed premises to the park operator.

+[Section 73 amended: No. 28 of 2020 s.
+68.]

 74. Tribunal’s power during fair rent proceedings

 For the purposes of section 42(5), the State Administrative Tribunal may, on the application of a park operator, authorise the park operator to give a notice of termination to a long-stay tenant under section 42(1) if the tribunal is satisfied that the park operator is not wholly or partly motivated to give the notice of termination by an application made by the tenant for an order under section 63, or by the making or effect of an order that is in force under section 63.